teambit/docs/docs/component-architecture/thinking-in-components.md

 title: Thinking in Components
 ---

 When it comes to components the easy and fast way is to just build the component as we see it.
 A button, a hero or card component for example.
 We don't think about reusability because we don't have to.
 The aim is to deliver fast.

 But what if we thought about things differently.
 What if we saw the bigger picture as not just the application you are creating but the future long term goal.

 What if we thought about building components so that they are extendable, theme-able and reusable across different code bases.
 If we could do that then we would be able to deliver applications at a much faster pace.
 We would be able to scale much easier.

+Components should have a sole responsibility.
+In other words, a component represents a clear and meaningful functionality.
+Each component should include the code, styling, unit tests, documentation, and usage examples.

 ## Why Should Teams own Features?